 Jason Springer has been an instructor in the Artful Adventures program at the MFA since 2005.
 He has also been a Community Arts Liaison since 2007, and is currently the liaison for the Yawkey Boys and Girls Club in Roxbury.
 Additionally, Jason is trained to bring art to children and families in hospital settings as part of the Artful Healing program.
 Besides working at the MFA, Jason is the Director of Education at the Emerson Umbrella Center for the Arts in Concord MA.
 He holds a Bachelor’s Degree in Art History from UMass Amherst and a Master’s Degree in Museum Studies from the Harvard Extension School where his thesis topic was “The Connected Classroom: Digital Technology in Art Museum Education for the School Audience.”

 Cynthia Woo obtained a Master’s in Art History and Museum Studies certificate from Tufts University, where she concentrated in the Italian Renaissance and Museum Education.
 She started working at the MFA as a graduate student lecturer in 2006 and has been teaching as an instructor in the Artful Adventures program since 2007.
 She loves working with all age groups from toddlers to adults, and when not exploring and teaching in the galleries, Cynthia also manages youth and community programs at the Boston Center for the Arts.

-Hilary Zelson graduated from Union College in Schenectady, NY, Magna Cum Laude, with a Bachelor's of Art and a minor in Classical Studies.
+Hilary Zelson graduated from Union College in Schenectady, NY, Magna Cum Laude, with a Bachelor’s of Art and a minor in Classical Studies.
 She also attended an artist residenecy at the Chautauqua School of Art during the summer of 2010.
 Currently living in Boston, Hilary spends her time working as an artist in mixed media and photography.
 Her specialty is using colored glitter instead of paint.
-In addition to creating art and participating in art exhibitions across the county, she loves teaching and currently works as an instructor in the Artful Adventures, Artful Healing, and Gallery Learning programs at the MFA.
-Hilary is also the Community Arts Liaison for the Charlestown Boys and Girls Club.
+In addition to creating art and participating in art exhibitions across the county, she loves teaching and currently works as an instructor in the Artful Adventures program at the MFA.
+Hilary was also selected as the Lead Artist for the Community Arts Initiative’s Artist Project this year.